GhostPack/SharpDPAPI/README.md

             Decryption:
                 /unprotect          -   force use of CryptUnprotectData() for 'ps', 'rdg', or 'blob' commands /password:X         -   first decrypt the current user's masterkeys using a plaintext password.
-Works with any function.
+Works with any function, as well as remotely.
                 GUID1:SHA1 ...      -   use a one or more GUID:SHA1 masterkeys for decryption
                 /mkfile:FILE        -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...      -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys